 Property to Property Binding

 A property binding is a simple type of binding.
 It binds one component's property to another.
 When that property changes, the new value is pushed into the property that the binding is set up on.
-In the following example, we'll bind the value of a Numeric Text Field to a Slider component.

 Why aren't all properties listed?